 Click Close and proceed as suggested.

 You might want to remove a Storage Space if you need to change its Resiliency type, or if you do not need it at all.
-Please be aware that deleting a Storage Space erases all information on it and this cannot be undeleted using Recycle Bin - if there is something important on the Space, copy or move it elsewhere first.
+Please be aware that deleting a Storage Space erases all information on it - if there is something important on the Space, copy or move it elsewhere first.

-Open the Manage Storage Spaces window using Settings search (Windows Key+W) on Windows 8/8.1 Start screen.
+Open the Manage Storage Spaces window using the Start screen/menu or Control Panel.

 Then click Delete for the Storage space you want to get rid of.